michael105/minilib/doc/minilib.md

                (include/fexecveat.h: 3)

-fgetd          int fgetd(FILE* F);

-               read a number from the stream F reads all digits until a nondigit is read.
-               (src/fgetd.c: 5)

 fgetsn         int fgetsn(char *buf, int size, FILE* F);

                get a line like fgets, but return the len of the read string.